grycap/ec3/doc/source/faq.rst

 To use a VPC, please, employ the CLI interface of EC3.
 You can specify the name of an existent VPC in the RADL file.
 More info about `Amazon VPC`_.

+**Why can't I download the private key of my cluster?**

+If you are experimenting problems downloading the private key of your cluster (deployed in Amazon EC2), please, try with another browser.
+The website is currently optimized for Google Chrome.

 .. _`CLI`: http://servproject.i3m.upv.es/ec3/doc/ec3.html
 .. _`EC3aaS`: http://servproject.i3m.upv.es/ec3/